Audition

 SEEKING

-Actors for Greenville Theatre’s production of Fiddler on the Roof in the historic 100th Season of Greenville Theatre.
+Youth Actors for Greenville Theatre’s productions of White Christmas, Sunday in the Park with George, and Fiddler on the Roof in the historic 100th Season for Greenville Theatre.

 We will be accepting video audition submissions in addition to our in-person appointments.
 Video submission details and instructions will be provided separately by email request only.